YtvwlD/gophor/README.md

   disable both).

-- Support for a garbage-collector ballast of user-defined size, which works to reduce the frequency of garbage collection (see here).*
+- Support for a garbage-collector ballast of user-defined size, which works to reduce the frequency of garbage collection ([see (here](https://blog.twitch.tv/en/2019/04/10/go-memory-ballast-how-i-learnt-to-stop-worrying-and-love-the-heap-26c2462549a2/)).

-* Realistically, you're unlikely to run into issues anywhere even close to the scale mentioned in the Twitch blog post.
+  Realistically, you're unlikely to run into issues anywhere even close to the scale mentioned in the linked blog post.
 But in a situation where you're running this on a low-powered device and hitting CPU constraints when many users are accessing resources, this _could_ help, maybe.
-  Ultimately, I just read the blog post and really liked the idea so I implemented it.
+  Ultimately, I just read the blog post and liked the idea so I implemented it.

 # Supported gophermap item types